IN2-Moist/2Take1-Moist-Script/README.md

 - Player Bar OSD

+`Black Bar across the top of the screen with all current session players displayed and Colour Coded to their Current State`

+- Red       Player is God Mode
+- Orange    Vehicle is God Mode
+- Pink      Player & Vehicle is God Mode

 - Date & Time OSD

+`Small Clock added to the Right hand side of the player bar`

 **Marker Options**

+`These toggle on depending on what you have selected or turned on to highlight a player in the local script Functions under any player`

 - fading red white Marker RGBA Changer
 - flash red white Marker RGBA Changer